 According to the Missing Pets Bureau, over 60% of these are tragically never recovered.
 Dog are stolen for many reasons but it usually takes both the thieve’s determination and the dog owner’s imprudence to allow it to happen.
 There are so many reasons pushing scammers and thieves to run off with your dog but don’t you dare be worried, there are so many precautions you can take to prevent them from doing so.

-If you are one of those who loves their dogs to the highest point, there are various devices and tools you can buy and set up easily to make sure your dog is safe and will stay yours for a long long time still.
+If you are one of those who love their dogs to the highest point, there are various devices and tools you can buy and set up easily to make sure your dog is safe and will stay yours for a long long time still.

 In this article, we have reviewed the top 5 best anti-theft devices to prevent your dogs from being stolen from your home or outdoor kennels.